 3 Terms defined in this Recommendation

-{Editor's note: The definitions of consumer and provider are consistent with CLUE but are placeholders}

 This Recommendation defines the following terms:

-3.2.1 capability: A terminal has a particular capability if it is able to encode and transmit or receive and decode that particular signal.
-A capability may also relate to how a terminal captures or renders signal.
+3.2.1 capability: An endpoint has a particular capability if it is able to support functionality related to a particular telepresence parameter.
+This may involve encod and transmit or receive and decode of a signal related to the parameter or it may also relate to how a terminal captures or renders signal to the parameter.

 3.2.2 chroma: An adjective specifying that a sample in a digital picture is representing one of the two colour difference signals related to the primary colours.